-If you continue to ignore the warning signs that there is something wrong, you will experience not only mental health issues, but this could eventually lead to physical health problems.
+If you continue to ignore the warning signs, you will experience not only mental health issues, but this could eventually lead to physical health problems.
 However uncomfortable it might feel, it is important to act now.
-The sooner you start to address the issues in a constructive and professional manor, the sooner you can walk out the other side of this period in your with a smile on your face.
+The sooner you start to address the problem, the sooner you can walk out the other side of this period in your life with a smile on your face.
 You will be a stronger person mentally, emotionally and physically with more resilience for the next curve ball life throws at you.

 The decision is yours:

 Do you want to stay a slave to the issues, or do you want to be in control of your life with greater inner strength and the knowledge that you could handle life with confidence and vitality.